Koongrizzly/FrameVision/README.md

   - Ratio : fill, fit, full, center
   - Fullscreen on off (double click and esc shortcuts)
   - Upscale button that works from everywhere in the app (roadmap has other plans)
+  - scroll to zoom in/out & pan (on roadmap)

 - **Right:** Modular tabs:
   - Multii model Upscaler